P3-NSF-NRT/P3_Corteva-Phenome2020-Workshop/Economical_Rovers/P3-Rover-1/README.md

 ## Body

-This rover had a very simplistic design because it is intended for demenstration more than use.
+This rover had a very simplistic design because it is intended for demonstration more than use.
 The main body is made out of poster board and the two tires attached to the motors are listed below.
 The front tire is a caster wheel picked up from the local hardware store.
 The reason it has a three wheel design is because having a front fixed axil prevents the car from turning, to have a four wheel design one would need to make a front axil that turns.
 This is explored more in [Rover 3](../P3-Rover-3).

 ## Parts List